Last updated - September 8, 2020

 This might sound a bit strange, but you have to obtain a license before you begin to collect sales tax.
 This is a legal requirement, and therefore is mandatory to register for a sales tax permit.
 However, there are many simple ways to register for the permit like through online or mail.
 There might even be a fee to obtain this permit; this comprehensive guide is highly recommended to understand the process.

 After obtaining the sales tax permit, you can start collecting taxes from your customer.
-This can get pretty complicated if you have multiple nexus.
+This can get pretty complicated if you have multiple nexuses.
 You have to carefully understand the rules before you start the process.
-In some states you have to collect sales tax based on store location, though in majority of cases it is based on customer location.
+In some states, you have to collect sales tax based on store location, though in the majority of cases it is based on customer location.
 To add to your woes, in some cases, on top of the state tax, there might be some taxes specific to county or city levels.
 You have to clearly set the rules to collect the required amount of tax from each customer, based on location.

 Once you have collected sales tax according to the requirements, you need to carefully verify it.
 The whole process is complicated and there is a high probability to make errors.
 The last step of the process is filing the tax returns.
 This can be done by logging in to the respective state’s tax portal.
 You can refer this guide to understand the return filing process and due dates.

 Options for tax automation are many